 13. Lemon Juice

 Our final laundry detergent alternative is (drum roll, please)… lemon juice!
-I always like to pick up extra lemons at the store every week to have in case of emergencies.
+We always like to pick up extra lemons at the store every week in case of emergencies.

 Benefits of lemon juice include: